zvigrinberg/ansible-demos/advanced-demo/README.md

 # Advanced Ansible Demo - Playbook that invokes two roles

 ## Objectives:
-- To show capabilities of ansible in provisioning infrastructure ( hosts ) by first role.
+- To show capabilities of ansible in provisioning infrastructure ( hosts ) by a role.
 - Then use them dynamically in the second role to install on provisioned hosts kubernetes cluster
 - We'll use LXD Linux Containers ( System containers) , which are kind of a very lightweight VM, but still give you the full power of a full operation-system like in VM, And as system containers, it has 3 benefits over traditional VM and application containers ( docker, podman , k8s) :